Get free access to

 Income from capital, dividend income and income from business activities are not aggregated, but on each income category a separate tax base is to be calculated.

 Non-resident individuals are taxed only on their income earned from Slovak sources.
-In case the company seat is situated outside of Slovakia and the employee has not been present in Slovakia for more than 183 days in 12 consecutive months, the income from such employment is exempt from tax.
+In case the seat of the company doing business in Slovakia is situated outside of Slovakia and the employee has not been present in Slovakia for more than 183 days in 12 consecutive months, the income from such employment is exempt from tax.
 However, this exemption does not apply to artists or sportsmen, or to permanent establishments.
-The income of non-residents is generally taxed according to the rules applicable to residents, unless a law or a tax treaty specifies otherwise.
+The income of non-residents is generally taxed according to the rules applicable to residents unless a law or a tax treaty specifies otherwise.